larromba/EasyLife/README.md

 Todo items can block the progress of other todo items.
 Any blocking items must first be marked as done before the topmost item can be marked as done.

-If a recurring item has been missed, rather than changing the recurring date, the item can be split, which creates a copy to be rescheduled, and automatically reschedules the original item at the next available recurring date
+If a recurring item has been missed, rather than changing the recurring date, the item can be split, which creates a copy to be rescheduled, and automatically reschedules the original item at the next available recurring date.

 ## Licence
 [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)